[KR] How To Respond To KIPO If An Application is Rejected

 1) when the trademark is not distinctive

-2) when the trademark is distinctive, but cited mark is found before the application.
+2) when the trademark is distinctive, but the cited mark is found before the application.

-The next thing you can do is to review whether the cited trademark has any grounds for invalidation or cancellation.
+The next thing you can do is to review whether the cited trademark has any grounds for invalidation, cancellation or trademark renewal.
 As long as there is cited trademark, the later trademark can not be registered in duplicate.
-The Trademark Law stipulates that if a registered trademark is not used for more than three years after the trademark registration, the trademark may be cancelled.
-Therefore, if the cited trademark is no longer used for three years on the basis of the request for cancellation, you can cancel the cited trademark and register your trademark by requesting a non-use cancellation judgment.
+The Trademark Law stipulates that if a registered trademark is not used for more than three years after the international trademark registration, the trademark may be cancelled.
+Therefore, if the cited trademark is no longer used for three years based on the request for cancellation, you can cancel the cited trademark and register your trademark by requesting a non-use cancellation judgment.

 When the application is rejected because of the second reason, you need to examine whether the two trademarks are similar and whether the designated goods and service are similar to the proceeding trademark.
 Sometimes, due to the error of the examiner, rejection may be notified even though the classifications are different.
 In such a case, the application may be registered by claiming that the registered goods are not similar.